-When it comes to workplace coffee solutions, most of the debate is about beans or machines.
-But here’s the thing: the milk you choose can make or break the coffee experience.
+When it comes to choosing an office coffee machine, most of the debate is about beans or machine types.
+But here's the thing: the milk you choose can make or break the coffee experience.
 For New Zealand workplaces, that usually means choosing between fresh milk coffee machines and powdered milk coffee machines.
-Both have their place, but the right choice depends on your team size, budget, and how much hassle you are willing to take on.
+Both have their place, but the right choice depends on your team's preferences, budget, and how much maintenance you're willing to take on.

 Fresh Milk Coffee Machines